praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 The HTML span element is an inline element, which should contain only other inline elements.

 So as span is an inline element and p is a block-level element, we can't use the p element inside a span element.

-##### differences between HTML semantic and non-semantic elements?

-###### semantic*
-semantic elements have the meaning.
-They describe the content they contain.
-the HTML semantic elements describe the meaning of content in between the start and end tags.

-###### non-semantic
-non-semantic elements don't have the meaning.
-They can contain anything.
-Examples: `div` and `span`.

-##### What are the uses of Semantic HTML?

-* **Accessibility**
-  It makes web pages accessible for mobile devices and people with disabilities as well.
-This is because screen readers and browsers can understand the code better.

-* **Search Engine Optimization**
-  It improves the website Search Engine Optimization Rankings which increases the number of people that visit our webpage.

-* **Easy to Understand**
-   It makes our code more readable and easier to understand.

-##### HTML radio input element:

-* It is used when only one option to be selected out of several available options.
-* It is created by using an HTML input element with the type attribute value is set to radio.

-##### HTML checkbox input element:

-* It is used when more than one option to be selected out of several available options.
-* It is also created by using the HTML input element with the type attribute value is set to checkbox.

 </details>